trgill/snapm/README.md

 # snapm snapset create [-b|--bootable] [-r|--revert] <name> mount_point...
 ```
 ###### Size Policies
+Size policies can be used to control the size of fixed-sized snapshots and to
+check for available space when creating a snapshot set.

 Some snapshot implementations (Lvm2CoW) require a fixed size to be specified
 for the snapshot backstore when the snapshot is created.
 The default size
 allocated by snapshot manager is 2x the current file system usage, allowing the